The golden age of SEO?

 Our industry is at a pivotal moment.
-We’re in a time where the people, agencies and brands which truly understand, practice and reap the rewards of SEO have a unique blend of experience.
-They came through the turbulent last few years, learned, adapted, and became well-rounded, sophisticated marketeers.
+We’re in a time where the people, agencies and brands which truly understand, practice and reap the rewards of SEO have a unique blend of experiences.
+They came through the turbulent last few years, learned, adapted, and became well-rounded, sophisticated marketers.
 Those who failed were left behind – or will be soon

 In many ways, SEO is now both simultaneously easier and harder than it used to be.
 The concepts are ‘large’, but generally straightforward – and many of the problems are now often political, organisational and educational, rather than just technical, tactical and scalability challenges.